BC CSKA Sofia: BC CSKA Sofia II

 From 2022/23 season CSKA has a second team in the BBL "A" group.
-Head coach is Hristo Tsenov, who led the first team in the second division of Bulgaria until the summer of 2022.
+The team is not allowed to compete in the NBL and for the Bulgarian Cup.
+The first head coach is Hristo Tsenov, who led the first team in the second division of Bulgaria until the summer of 2022.
+In their first historic season, the Reds finished fourth in the West zone, failing to qualify for the National Finals.